B2B SaaSProduct StrategyResponsive Web

 The Redesign

-I redesigned every core screen around increased screen real estate and investigator workflows.
+With the platform direction clarified, I redesigned every core web screen around the desktop workflows agencies needed to trust.
 The case list pairs a searchable, sortable sidebar with a geographic map view.
 The case detail surfaces the analysis summary, exhibit data, and a downloadable report without extra clicks.
-And the exhibit detail consolidates photos, metadata, notes, and location into a single view.
+The exhibit detail consolidates photos, metadata, notes, and location into a single view.

 Redesigned case list with searchable sidebar and geographic map view